-Net cash provided by financing activities for the three months ended March 31, 2018, was \$0.3 million, primarily due to proceeds from issuance of common stock under the employee stock purchase plan, or ESPP.
+Net cash provided by financing activities for the three months ended March 31, 2019, was \$0.2 million, primarily due to net proceeds of \$0.2 million from issuance of common stock under the employee stock purchase plan, or ESPP.

-Net cash provided by financing activities for the three months ended March 31, 2017 was \$0.4 million and was primarily due to proceeds from issuance of common stock under the ESPP and 2014 Plan.
+Net cash provided by financing activities for the three months ended March 31, 2018 was \$0.3 million, primarily due to proceeds from issuance of common stock under the ESPP.